 Hematology/Oncology: Green team

 Residents spend one block rotating with our heme/onc inpatient service and bone marrow transplant service, which typically manages about 20 patients per day.
 Common diagnoses include leukemia, lymphoma, solid tumor, sickle cell disease, and hemophilia.

 Residents receive checkout from day services (General Pediatrics, Cardiology, Nephrology, Gastroenterology, Endocrinology, Hematology/Oncology) and provide overnight, in-house coverage, which includes attending to patient needs and working up new admissions.
 An attending physician is available in-house the entire night.
 Many residents feel the night rotation is when their clinical and management skills blossomed the most.
-Residents serve on the overnight service for one block in each year of training; doing so eliminates the need for q4 call and helps our day-night balance
+Residents serve on the overnight service for 3-4 weeks a year; doing so eliminates the need for q4 call and helps our day-night balance

 Newborn Nursery (Mom/Baby Unit or MBU)